bchainhub/foxar/fmt/README.md

 # Formatter (`fmt`)

-Solidity formatter that respects (some parts of) the [Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html) and is tested on the [Prettier Solidity Plugin](https://github.com/prettier-solidity/prettier-plugin-solidity) cases.
+Ylem formatter that respects (some parts of) the [Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html) and is tested on the [Prettier Ylem Plugin](https://github.com/prettier-solidity/prettier-plugin-solidity) cases.

 ## Architecture

 The formatter works in two steps:

-1. Parse Solidity source code with [solang](https://github.com/hyperledger-labs/solang) into the PT (Parse Tree) (not the same as Abstract Syntax Tree, [see difference](https://stackoverflow.com/a/9864571)).
+1. Parse Ylem source code with [solang](https://github.com/hyperledger-labs/solang) into the PT (Parse Tree) (not the same as Abstract Syntax Tree, [see difference](https://stackoverflow.com/a/9864571)).
 2. Walk the PT and output new source code that's compliant with provided config and rule set.